classiebit/eventmie-pro-docs/resources/docs/1.4/upgrade.md

 ---

->{primary} If you want us to upgrade your website with all latest versions, we also provide `Upgrade Service`.
+>{primary} If you want us to upgrade your website with all the latest versions, we also provide `Upgrade Service`.
 Simply send us an email on `info@classiebit.com`.

 ---